Comparing the best fabrics for sports clothes: Nike Dri Fit vs. Adidas Climalite and Climacool

 When it comes to workout clothes, you want something that will last.
 After all, you’re going to be sweating in them, and you don’t want them to fall apart after a few washes.
 So, which fabric is better?
 Nike’s Dri Fit or Adidas’ Climalite and Climacool?
 The honest answer-it depends.

-It depends on your budget, how much you plan to sweat, and on your geographic location.
+It depends on your budget, how much you plan to sweat, and your geographic location.
 Nike Dri Fit may be the best option if you live in a warm climate with low humidity because it can dry quickly and cool down faster than other fabrics.

 Suppose you live in a humid climate or work out indoors where there are no air conditioning units (or ones that can keep up with demand); Adidas’ Climalite and Climacool may offer more protection from the heat.
 The fabrics can wick away moisture more effectively than other fabrics (so even if it doesn’t feel as cool against your skin as Nike Dri Fit, it will still help keep you cooler).